-Kiernan Jordan Forbes (born 28 January 1988 in Cape Town), better known as AKA, is a South African rapper and producer.
+Kiernan Jordan Forbes (born 28 January 1988), better known by his stage name AKA, is a South African rapper originally from Cape Town.

-As Entity disbanded in 2006, AKA went on to study sound engineering and later joined Buks and Kamza to form the production collective The I.V.
-League in 2007 known.
+As Entity disbanded in 2006, AKA went on to study sound engineering and later joined Buks and Kamza to form the production collective known as The I.V.
+League in 2007.
 His production credits include tracks by PRO, Tuks Senganga, Andile, Shugasmakx, Khuli Chana, Teargas, Psyfo, Jub Jub, Loyiso Bala, Bala Brothers, Jae, JR and Proverb.

-He also ventured for a solo career with hits like "Mistakes", "In My Walk" and "Do It" with the latter making it to number 1 on the South African 5FM Top 40.
+AKA ventured for a solo career with hits like "Mistakes", "In My Walk" and "Do It" with the latter making it to number 1 on the South African 5FM Top 40.
 He won Metro FM Music Awards for "Best Newcomer", "Best Hip Hop" as a solo act and "Best Produced Album" for his debut Altar Ego.
 It is then that he was dubbed "Prince of South African Rap" by one of the national newspapers.
-He also won "Best Dressed man" during the GQ awards in South Africa alongside South Africa spring runner Oscar Pistorius.
+He also won "Best Dressed man" during the GQ Awards in South Africa alongside Oscar Pistorius.

 In 2011 AKA's song "Victory Lap" won Channel O's Most Gifted Hip-Hop Video at the 7th annual Channel O Music Video Awards and at the 18th South African Music Awards AKA was awarded Male Artist of the Year and Best Street Urban Music Album.
 The rapper went say "Winning the awards has been a big honour and it is very humbling.
 The Male Artist of the Year award has made me see myself as a musician across all genres and not just a hip-hop artist,".